renderorange/app-toot/README.md

 `App::Toot` is a program to post statues to Mastodon.

-For the commandline tool, please see the documentation for [toot](https://metacpan.org/pod/toot).
+For the commandline tool, please see the documentation for [toot](https://metacpan.org/pod/toot) or `man toot`.

 # CONFIGURATION

-To post to Mastodon, you need to provide the account's oauth in the file `config.ini`.
+To post to Mastodon, you need to provide the account's oauth credentials in the file `config.ini`.

 An example is provided as part of this distribution.
 The user running the `toot` script, for example through cron, will need access to the configuration file.